 Our position amongst the UK elite for bioscience research was confirmed in the last government Research Assessment Exercise (RAE) 2008 when we were ranked 4th for biological sciences in the UK by the leading scientific journal Nature based on the number of staff producing research that was "world leading" or "internationally excellent".
+Read more about our interdisciplinary approaches to research and innovation.

 Our teaching and research is delivered via: